JackAlexanderClark/Ultimate-Movie-Vendor/readme.md

 <li>The purpose of this project is to create an application that allows users to enter their own dvds details.</li>
 <li>Users will be able to add a DVD, update the DVD and delete it from their dashboard.</li>
 <li>The dashboards will function as the primary display for their catalogue of DVDs and their respective reviews.</li>
-Search functionality:
+<li>Search functionality:
 One of the most useful features of the application is its search functionality.
-Users can search their collection based on the DVD title or filter results by the most recently added DVDs and by their review ratings.
+Users can search their collection based on the DVD title or filter results by the most recently added DVDs and by their review ratings.</li>
+<li>The Database can be scaled and cater for a users size and the sort function can help them quickly order and look for specific DVD's by their rating or creation date.
+The DVD's will neatly stack append to the latest ones you have added.</li>
+<li>The dashboard will be the primary frontpage which will display the DVD's with accessible forms found upon the nav bar to submit new DVD's or reviews.
+<li>A DVD can be updated to keep up to date with quantity changes.</li>
+<li>Similarly, DVD reviews can be added and updated whenever is required.</li>
 </ul>